 Veterans & PTSD

 It is no secret that many veterans coming back from a combat deployment are often plagued with PTSD symptoms.
 By some estimates, one in five vets returning from Iraq and Afghanistan experience symptoms of PTSD or major depression.
-(There are over 2.3 million American veterans of the Iraq and Afghanistan wars compared to 2.6 million Vietnam veterans who fought in Vietnam).
-Sadly many of these service members don't seek treatment because they fear it will harm their careers.
+Given that there are over 2.3 million American veterans of the Iraq and Afghanistan wars, PTSD is sadly all too common.
+Many of these service members don’t seek treatment because they fear it will harm their careers.
 Untreated, PTSD and depression can lead to cascading problems, such as drug use, marital problems, unemployment and even suicide.